MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-getoffsettypeid.md

 ---
 UID: NF:dbgeng.IDebugSymbols3.GetOffsetTypeId
 title: IDebugSymbols3::GetOffsetTypeId (dbgeng.h)
 description: The GetOffsetTypeId method returns the type ID of the symbol closest to the specified memory location.
+This method belongs to the IDebugSymbols3 interface.
 old-location: debugger\getoffsettypeid.htm
 tech.root: debugger
 ms.date: 05/03/2018